Anthony J. Pennings, PhD

 Summarized remarks from “Five Stages of Global ICT4D: Governance, Network Transformation, and the Increasing Utilization of Surplus Behavioral Data for Prediction Products and Services,” presented at the 27th AMIC Annual Conference on 17-19 June 2019 at Chulalongkorn University, Bangkok, Thailand.

-This presentation will explore and outline the following stages of economic and social development utilizing information and communications technologies (ICT).
+This presentation will explore and outline the following stages of economic and social development utilizing information and communications Computerization and Development in SE Asia technologies (ICT).
 The ICT acronym has emerged as a popular moniker, especially in international usage, for the digital technology revolution and is often combined with “development” to form ICT4D.
 Development is a contested term with currency in several areas.
 Still, in global political economy, it refers to the process of building environments and infrastructure needed to improve the quality of human life and bridge equity divides.
 Often this means enhancing a nation’s agriculture, education, health, and other public goods that are not strictly economy-related but improve well-being and intellectual capital.

 Of particular interest is the transformation of public-switched networks for Internet Protocol (IP)-based services and then WiFi and mobile use.
 Data-intensive solutions are beginning to address many development issues.
 However, a growing concern is that data is being collected extensively and used intrusively to manipulate behaviors.